Q: What do you look for when you seek children who are musically gifted?

 Q: Does Special Music School have a high school?

 A: Yes.
-Beginning in the fall of 2013, SMS will expand into the high school grades at the Martin Luther King, Jr. Educational Complex.
-Find out more about the new high school.
+SMS expanded into the high school grades at the Martin Luther King, Jr. Educational Complex in thein the fall of 2013.
+Click here for more information.

 Q: If my child applied the previous year and did not get accepted, is his/her application valid for the following year?

-A: Applications for Special Music School must be completed and filed for each year that the child auditions.
+A: Applications for Special Music School must be completed and filed for each year that the child applies.

 Q: Can you describe the assessment process?